 Oosterdok, the ship’s former location, was — and is — undergoing a metamorphosis in which there no longer was place for the

 eyesore huge boat.

-Amstel Botel and the City negotiated long and hard over an alternative location.
+Botel (formerly known as the Amstel Botel) and the City negotiated long and hard over an alternative location.
 The management said it was sad about the fact that their hotel on a boat is no longer located just outside of Central Station.
 However, then manager Martin Been was pragmatic about the move, pointing out that the new location offers many advantages and opportunities.

 The NDSM Wharf is a colorful and vital dockside area.
 A center for underground culture in Amsterdam, it houses workshops and artists’ studios, hip cafes and restaurants, exhibitions and performances.
 Among others the ‘media wharf’ houses MTV, Robodock, and the IJ-festival.

 Docked at the wharf’s piers are a number of historical ships — from a Russian submarine to ‘pirate’ Radio Veronica’s Norderney, and from an old minesweeper to the majestic 3-master, The Pollux, formerly a maritime training vessel and currently a café/restaurant [Update, May 2015: the ship is now owned by the owner of the Botel].

 You’ll often see Greenpeace ships as well, as the organizations has its HQ on the NDSM terrain.

 Many NDSM business owners — and visitors to the area — were not happy with the City’s plans to move the otel to its new location.
 They cited the fact that the huge, stark-white boat was — and is — an eyesore, especially since it dwarfs other ships docked at the wharf’s piers.